• Target level of study

 Target audience

-M1 access: L3 in Chemistry, with specific variations depending on the course; more details on target audiences are given on the associated course descriptions.
-Selective recruitment is open nationally and internationally (via "études en France", Campus France).
+Access M1: L3 major in Chemistry, with specific variations depending on the program; more details on the target audiences are provided in the associated program descriptions.
+Recruitment is selective and open nationally and internationally (via "études en France," Campus France).

-M2 access - on application: M1 in chemistry, physical chemistry, physical and chemical sciences, process engineering, pharmacy, etc., depending on the course; more details on target audiences are given on the associated course descriptions.
+Admission to M2 – based on application: M1 with a major in chemistry, physical chemistry, physical and chemical sciences, process engineering, pharmacy, etc., depending on the program; more details on the target audience are provided in the associated program descriptions.

 Read more